spequiot/GettingandCleaningData/README.md

 ##Run the script

-The makeTidyDataSet.R contains only one function "makeTidyData(unzipData=TRUE)"
+The runAnalysis.R contains only one function "makeTidyData(unzipData=TRUE)"

     _unzipdata_ : indicate if we want to unzip the file (by default) or skip this process to save time if we re-run the function.